sophia4422/my-portfolio/README.md

 Where to begin?
 I had no code to go off of, I had to rely on all of my knowledge learnt so far.
 I made a html file, an assets folder, a css file and linked my css/html together.
 Add, commit, push.
 Now what?

-Staying focussed, I marked out where all of my divs will go, following with the sketch I had drew out on paper.
+Staying focused, I marked out where all of my divs will go, following with the sketch I had drew out on paper.
 Remembering what my instructor had told me, it is wise to begin from the top and work my way down, so I began with the nav bar - and off I went!

 # The Theme